What type of veneers are right for me?

 - Veneers are permanent once they have been bonded to your teeth; removal is no longer an option after that.

 - Veneers can cause tooth sensitivity, so you may feel discomfort from hot or cold meals and beverages after the procedure.

 - If you eat hard foods or grind your teeth frequently, veneers may fracture, chip, or break off.

 - Veneers are fairly pricey, so if you are on a restrictive budget you may need to opt for a cheaper alternative.

 Hopefully this blog will give you some ideas about which veneer option is the right one for you.

-However, if you are still undecided, then call us on 01905 773 111 to book your free consultation today and we can help you make the right choice for you.
+However, if you are still undecided, then either fill in our contact form here or call us on 01905 773 111 to book your free consultation today and we can help you make the right choice for you.